 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund Shares are held in a taxable account.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example above, affect the Fund's performance.
-The Fund is a new fund, has not yet completed its first fiscal year of operation and has no portfolio turnover yet to report.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 63% of the average value of its portfolio.